 I made two brackets from a 2mm wire.
 Should be strong enough to keep my frame on the wall.

-Before I placed my brand new photo frame on the wall, I uploaded all my pictures to the laptop hard drive via wireless connection.
+Before I placed my brand new photo frame on the wall, I uploaded all my pictures to the hard drive via wireless connection.
 I installed Google Picasa software (free) and set the screen saver to start playing all my pictures after 1 minute.

 Now, when I press on the power button, the laptop loads Windows and after one minute the screen saver kicks in.